 Next on the list was a visit to Northern Kingdom Music on 349 Harlow Street.
 I was able to get a few great shots of this inside of the store and their wonderful selection of guitars.

-The Northern Kingdom Music Storefront
+The Northern Kingdom Music storefront.

-The Inside Of Northern Kingdom Music
+The inside of Northern Kingdom Music.

-When we were walking back to the car, we spotted this Groundhog (Marmota monax), on the side of the parking lot.
+When we were walking back to the car, we spotted this groundhog (Marmota monax) on the side of the parking lot.

 We then made our way downtown and stumbled on the Mexicali Blues store located on 1 W Market Square.
 The store is named after “Mexicali Blues,” which was written by Bob Weir and lyricist John Perry Barlow.
 Once inside, we were greeted by the music of the Grateful Dead and a very friendly staff.
 The store has a wonderful selection of hippie and tie dye clothing, women’s bohemian fashions, jewelry, home decor, accessories and gifts.
 I would love to get back here on another day and spend more time exploring their great selection.

-Mexicali Blues Storefront In Bangor, Maine
+Mexicali Blues Storefront in Bangor, Maine.

-The Front of Mexicali Blues
+The front of Mexicali Blues.

 The last stop of the day was a very late lunch.
 We found this great Irish Pub called Paddy Murphy’s.
 The pub is located on 24 Main Street in the historic district of Bangor.
 We enjoyed a pint of Guinness, which is a must at an Irish pub and a wonderful lunch.
 Our waitress was very hospitable and I believe this place may have made it onto our list of favorite places to eat.

 These are two of the CDs I picked up from Bull Moose as well as one of our favorite movies on DVD, we will be watching for our 19th anniversary this coming June.
 I had this Tool CD, but misplaced it during one of our several moves.
 I figured these CDs can tide me over until the new Tool CD comes out.
 It has been 12 years since the last one!
 The other CD I picked up is the new A Perfect Circle CD.
 These two bands share the same singer as well as another band called Puscifer.
-His name is Maynard James Keenan and he is one of my favorite artists and he just keeps getting better with age like a fine wine.
+His name is Maynard James Keenan and he is one of my favorite artists.
+Maynard just keeps getting better with age, like a fine wine.

-10,000 Days Tool CD Cover
+10,000 Days Tool CD cover.

 The Art Work On The Inside Of Tool’s 10,000 Days CD By Alex Grey

-Eat The Elephant By A Perfect Circle CD Cover
+Eat The Elephant by a Perfect Circle CD cover.

-The Inside Of A Perfect Circle’s Eat The Elephant CD
+The inside of a Perfect Circle’s Eat The Elephant CD.

-A Good Year DVD
+The front of A Good Year DVD.